-Social Security Disability benefits are meant to help people facing long-term disability issues.
-If you are disabled and unable to earn a living for more than a year, it is your right to apply for benefits.
+Social Security Disability benefits in Austin are meant to help people facing long-term disability issues.
+If you are disabled and unable to earn a living for more than a year, you can apply for benefits.

 Disability can strike at any time.
 For some people, disability happens due to an injury.
 Other people simply develop a disability or impairment over the years for no clear reason.
 Sadly, some people are simply more prone to injury and illness than others.

-If you’re suffering from disability, you should not wait.
-You may be eligible to file a claim for Social Security Disability benefits.
+If you’re suffering from a disability, you should not wait.
+You may be eligible to file a claim for Social Security Disability.
 Your condition could potentially impact all areas of your life.
-Take back control of your life.
-Take care of yourself and your loved ones.
 If you are disabled and struggling to find work, or start your own business you should pursue the benefits you need and deserve.

 The Social Security Administration (SSA) can help.
 The SSA is a federal government agency that helps millions of people across the country receive the benefits they need.
 This agency provides monthly and regular payments for those in need.

 Of course, not everyone qualifies.
 The administrative and legal process can be overwhelming, intimidating, uncomfortable and lengthy, oftentimes leading to denial of benefits.
 In fact, the majority of first-time applications that would otherwise qualify, get denied.